PeteGillin/pete-docs/notes/norton.md

 I would argue that, from a practical physics point of view, we lose none of the utility of Newtonian mechanics by restricting its use to situations with continuous boundary condititions.
 If we look sufficiently closely, we find that matter is made out of electrons and nucleons and the like, and that the normal reaction is actually due to the electromagnetic interactions of those particles.
 The closest we could come to constructing Norton's dome would be to attempt to balance a single atom on the top of a dome made of atoms, and the forces that single atom would feel would be gravitational and electromagnetic — and they would be continous functions of position around the equilibrium point.
 Or, to look at it another way: idealized models involving pointlike particles and perfectly smooth and hard surfaces are only ever approximations, and we can choose surfaces without awkward singularities without making them any more approximate.
 (As it happens, we also know that quantum mechanics will become important at subatomic scales, although that's not central to this argument.)

-This doesn't mean that it is a dumb question to ask whether Newtonian mechanics really does exhibit the surprising properties that Norton claims.
-It just means that it is of theoretical interest only.

-TODO: Remove that para, cover it below.

 ## On time reversal

 The 'time-reversal trick' that Norton describes gets a lot of attention in the commentary, and rightly so since it provides an intuitive way to make his non-trivial solutions seem less surprising.
 However, there is an important caveat which Norton himself highlights but which many casual readers seem to miss, so I'm going to reiterate it here.
 This will be important later on.